MicrosoftDocs/quantum-docs-pr/articles/user-guide/machines/qc-trace-simulator/invalidated-qubits-use-checker.md

 ```

-## Using the Invalidated Qubits Use Checker in a C# host program
+## Using the invalidated qubits use checker in a C# host program

-The following is an example of C# host programs that uses the Quantum Trace Simulator with the Invalidated Qubits Use Checker enabled:
+The following is an example of C# host programs that uses the quantum trace simulator with the invalidated qubits use checker enabled:

 ```csharp
 using Microsoft.Quantum.Simulation.Core;